rbaker26/BigBlueBox/docs/README.md

 <p align="center">
 A Inventory Management System for a NYLT Course or other Boy Scout Programs. <br>
-For documentation for source code, <a href="https://rbaker26.github.io/BigBlueBox/html/index.html">click here</a>
+For source code documentation, <a href="https://rbaker26.github.io/BigBlueBox/html/index.html">click here</a>
 </p>

 <div align="center">